habom2310/n-back-task-pygame/README.md

 - Can work with joystick button (Logitech Extreme 3D), need to install the Logitech Profiler and map joystick button to a keyboard button.

+- Serial COM: send data from COM1 or COM2 or COM3 if available.
+Need to install a vitual serial port (HHD vitual serial port tool) and create a pair of COM ports (local bridges, e.g., COM1-COM5).
+Then listen on the other port (COM5).